ysyoo11/nextjs-ts-template/README.md

+## Summary
-## Custom Next.js template for TypeScript with Tailwind CSS
+Custom Next.js template for TypeScript with Tailwind CSS